Introduction

 Minions

-Night has turned greener and is overexposed in Minions the movie.
+Night is greener and overexposed in Minions the movie.
 Volumetric brings a perfect read on the characters (Director : Pierre Coffin, DA : Olivier Adam).

-So how we should approach Night Lighting ?
+So how we should approach “night lighting” ?
 I would say that it depends on your story and the emotion you want to convey.
-Obviously the look of the movie (realistic/illustrative) will influence a great deal.
+Obviously the look of the movie (realistic or illustrative) will influence a great deal.

 I have asked my friend Alfonso Caparrini about night lighting at Pixar : each shot can be handled differently but I can assure you there is no night version nor day version of the shaders.
 It is the same shader for both lighting conditions.
 We generally desaturate in compositing or directly on the light itself.
 It depends on the artist, there is no general rule.

 I thought a great example of this would be The Last of Us (Director : Neil Druckmann, Concept : John Sweeney).
-In this example I am really only talking about daylight scenes.
+Please note that I am really only talking about daylight scenes here :

 Funny how this non-PBR video game still looks good.

-What I really want to emphasize here is this : it visually looks like there are only two natural light sources (Sky and Sun) but there are probably lots of extra lights to support the action, give clarity to the shots and shape to the characters.
-This is at the heart of naturalist lighting : the art of making several sources appear as one.
+What I really want to emphasize here is this : it visually looks like there are only two natural light sources (sky and sun) but there are probably lots of extra lights to support the action, give shape and clarity.
+This is at the heart of natural lighting : the art of making several sources appear as one.

 Practical lights